Pareto Optimization for Subset Selection with Dynamic Cost Constraints: Problem Formulation

 is defined as the total curvature of $f$.

 In many applications the function to be optimized, $f$, comes with a cost function $c$ which is subject to a given cost constraint $B$.
 Often the cost function $c$ cannot be evaluated precisely.
-Hence, the function $\hat{c}$ which is $\psi$-approximation of $c$ is used~\cite{DBLP:conf/aaai/ZhangV16}.
-Moreover, according to the submodularity of $f$, the aim is to find a good approximation instead of finding the optimal solution.
+Hence, function $\hat{c}$ is used which is an $\alpha_c$-submodular $\psi$-approximation of cost $c$~\cite{DBLP:conf/aaai/ZhangV16}.
+To be more precise, according to submodularity definition (Equation \ref{equ:submodularity}), $\hat{c}$ is chosen such that $\alpha_c = \alpha_{\hat{c}}$ and $c(X)\leq\hat{c}(X)\leq\psi c(X)$, where $n=|V|$.
+Moreover, according to the submodularity of $f$, the aim is to find a good approximation instead of finding an optimal solution.

 Consider the static version of an optimization problem defined in~\cite{DBLP:conf/ijcai/QianSYT17}. \begin{definition}[The Static Problem] Given a monotone objective function $f:2^V\rightarrow \mathbb{R}^+$, a monotone cost function $c:2^V\rightarrow\mathbb{R}^+$ and a budget $B$, the goal is to compute a solution $X$ such that